herniated/udacity-c3-frontend/README.md

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.

 The applicatiopn depends on the user and feed microservices.
-Please visit the deployment repo for links to the two microservices.
+Please visit the [deployment repo](https://github.com/herniated/udacity-c3-deployment) for instructions on how install the two microservices.

 ### Prerequisite
 1. The depends on the Node Package Manager (NPM).
 You will need to download and install Node from [https://nodejs.com/en/download](https://nodejs.org/en/download/).
 This will allow you to be able to run `npm` commands.